No. 56 Low Angle Adjustable Block Plane

 Cam lock lever cap is painted red (1929-1932), later, the lever cap is painted black (1933-1965)

-Name and number is not embossed on the bed
+Name and number are not embossed on the bed.

 After the initial release, the name and number are stamped on the cheek.